Find out what the Centre for Applied Research and Innovation can do for you

 Environmental Technology Tech Report Poster Session

-Students have been working hard on their final research projects and will have the opportunity to share their research findings at the Environmental Technology Tech Report Poster Session.
+Students had the opportunity to share their research findings at the Environmental Technology Tech Report Poster Session.

-Posters will be set up conference style and so you will have the opportunity to mingle with students and ask questions.
-There is a great range of research topics this semester.
+Posters were set up conference style.
+There were a great range of research topics this semester.
 Here are some of the highlights:

 - Alkalinity in snow pack and impacts on Lake Simcoe